leahvelleman/jekyll-lilypond/README.md

 As with regular templates, if you do this, any attribute you pass to the tag will become available to your input template.
 On the other hand, most "official" attributes will stop working unless you reimplement them.
 For instance, mp3 generation depends on MIDI output, so `mp3: true` could result in a broken link unless you write your own `\midi` block in your input template.

+### Raw mode

+The plugin uses these attributes to generate a Lilypond source file.
+If you want to bypass that process and write the entire Lilypond source file from scratch, use the `raw` attribute.

+* `raw` — TODO: Whether to discard the built-in Lilypond template, defaulting to `false`

+If you do this, you're on your own: all attributes except `alt`, `class`, `style`, and `caption` will stop working, and you will instead need to specify font, size, and so on using your own Lilypond code that you write.

 ## Testing